mridulja/Anagrams/README.md

 We can store these files in a specific folder, for example c:\ and then run the script.
 To create the database with the anagrams, mySql database with the name anagramdb is needed.
 I have also commented the database creation section in the script, and in case we do not have a database with this name, we can create one by uncommenting the following code in the script:
-# The following code can be used to create a database if it’s not already created before
-# try:
-# 	cur.execute('CREATE DATABASE anagramDb;')
-# 	print 'Database Created : anagramdb'
-# except MySQLdb.Error, e:
-	# 'Database Creation Error: ' + str(e)
 	This script can be run from : c:\python myAnagrams_v1.py mbsingle.txt
 	Run the script as shown below:
 	1. Save the script in a folder